nandyhsu/dl-demo/README.md

 Request Body: Delivery in JSON

 Response Status: 201 Created
-Response Body: URI to view created delivery
+Response Location Header: URI to view created delivery

 **PUT /delivery/{id}**
 Request Body: Delivery in JSON

 _when a matching id is found_
 Response Status: 201 Created
-Response Body: URI to view created delivery
+Response Location Header: URI to view created delivery

 _when NO matching id is found_
 Response Status: 409 Conflict
-Respone Body: "Delivery does not exist!"
+Response Body: "Delivery does not exist!"

 **DELETE /delivery/{id}**